saisankargochhayat/telebot/README.md

  2. Once you are done with this step copy the api_id and api_hash value.
  3. Make a copy of 'settings.example' and rename it to 'settings'.
 With the message parameter containing the message you want to send to your clients.
  4. Make a copy of 'contacts.csv.example' and rename it to 'contacts.csv' and add the numbers of clients whom you want to send message in telegram in interational format. (example in contacts.csv.example).
- 5. Now run 'python3 telebot.py'
+ 5. Now run 'python3 telebot.py'.
+Complete the otp verification and the message sending will begin.

 Voilla you have sucessfully sent all your clients the specific message.